Wednesday, April 22, 2015

 Scouting is a brilliant method for infusing children with a set of values that can be especially hard to find.
 The little details that fill each meeting constantly reinforce a code of conduct based on self-restraint, neatness, teamwork, good sportsmanship, and courtesy: the essentials of civilized life.
 Keeping your uniform in order and standing precisely in line is not haphazard nagging.
 They empower scouts to set an example for others.
 They give kids opportunities to lead, not just boss others around.
 Besides, how often do most teens get to serve as positive role models?

-In my Boy Scout experience, the greatest boon was my scoutmaster, Mr. Hank.
+In my Boy Scout experience, the greatest boon was my Scoutmaster, Mr. Hank.
 A role model.
 A lifesaver.

 For some, he was the only stable adult in a child's life.
-He welcomed us into his home and his orbit of adventure.
-He strove to spread Scouting values to parents, too.
+He welcomed us into his home and into his orbit of adventure.
+He strove to spread Scouting values to our parents, too.
 He taught that our every gesture is a moral example—for better or worse.
 It was a Socratic dialogue.
-Unfortunately, men like Hank are hard to find.
-In America's current atmosphere, there is focus on "making money" and "taking shortcuts".
-There is a vacancy for decent men to lead scouts.
+When I won awards, he was so proud of me that he created handmade wooden plaques for them!
+(If he liked you, it was a honor that the whole district new about).

 A few years ago, while the tradition-minded Boy Scouts of the United Kingdom were open-minded to welcome gay members, the Boy Scouts of America (supposedly the "Land of the Free" & "Land of Opportunity") banned gay members.
 The fiasco of the BSA denying gay men the role of scoutmaster hurt the organization's image, funding, and civic relationships.